nuprl/MultiPL-T/README.md

     --dir /out --output-dir out
    ```

-   This step is unchanged from the Getting Started Guide.
+   This step is unchanged from the *Getting Started Guide*.
 In fact, it is the
    same for every model and programming language.
 The completions include the
    PL name, and the container packages the runtimes for all MultiPL-E supported
    PLs.